my2ndhead/risk_manager/README.md

 - **This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.** [1]
 - **Commercial Use, Excerpt from CC BY-NC-SA 4.0:**
   - "A commercial use is one primarily intended for commercial advantage or monetary compensation."
-- **In case of Support Add-on for Hyperbaseline this translates to:**
+- **In case of Risk Manager this translates to:**
-  - You may use Support Add-on for Hyperbaseline in commercial environments for handling in-house Splunk alerts
+  - You may use Risk Manager in commercial environments for handling in-house Splunk alerts
-  - You may use Support Add-on for Hyperbaseline as part of your consulting or integration work, if you're considered to be working on behalf of your customer.
-The customer will be the licensee of Support Add-on for Hyperbaseline and must comply according to the license terms
+  - You may use Risk Manager as part of your consulting or integration work, if you're considered to be working on behalf of your customer.
+The customer will be the licensee of Risk Manager and must comply according to the license terms
-  - You are not allowed to sell Support Add-on for Hyperbaseline as a standalone product or within an application bundle
+  - You are not allowed to sell Risk Manager as a standalone product or within an application bundle
-  - If you want to use Support Add-on for Hyperbaseline outside of these license terms, please contact us and we will find a solution
+  - If you want to use Risk Manager outside of these license terms, please contact us and we will find a solution

 ## References
 [1] http://creativecommons.org/licenses/by-nc-sa/4.0/